RohitYadav16-IT/Folder-Scanning-Using-Virus-Total/README.md

 ### HTML Report
 ![HTML Report](images/html_report.png)

-## Contributions

-Contributions are welcome!
-Please feel free to submit issues or pull requests.

 This README provides a structured overview of your project, highlighting its main features and usage instructions, while making it accessible for potential contributors and users.